iai-group/sigir2017-table/README.md

 To score the column labels, we need to build a table index with multiple fields using elasticsearch.
 An exmaple indexer is provided for indexing.
 Index your table corpus data following this example and start your population:)

+## Note
+The run files are accessiable per request.

 ## Citation
 ```
 @inproceedings{Zhang:2017:ESA,